fredyouhanaie/espace/README.md

 ## Current Status

-* The project has been developed and tested on a *Linux* system.
-Using Erlang/OTP 25.3.2 and later, and rebar3.
+* The project is being developed and tested on a *Linux* system.
+Using the latest Erlang/OTP, currently v27.1.3.
+However, CI tests are run via Github actions using the latest 3 major versions, i.e. v25, v26 and v27.

 * The software is under constant development, and SHOULD NOT be considered fit for production use.

 * Tests are carried out using a set of basic Eunit tests, via `rebar3 eunit`.

 * General documentation can be found on the [wiki](https://github.com/fredyouhanaie/espace/wiki) pages.

 * Documentation for the source code can be generated via `rebar3 edoc`.

 * The online documentation for the latest commit are also available at
   <https://fredyouhanaie.github.io/espace>.